ArminJo/ServoEasing/README.md

 ## PCA9685_Expander example
 The OneServo example modified for using a PCA9685 expander board and the standard Arduino Wire library.

+## PCA9685_ExpanderFor32Servos example
+Program to show the usage of 2 PCA9685 expander boards with 32 servos.
+On the ESP32, the I2C library interferes with the 29 millisecond timer and therefore can only run at 100000 Hz or lower.

 # Servo utilities

 ## EndPositionsTest example